ResetXPDR/DynamicLOD-ResetXPDR/README.md

   - Starting manually: anytime, but preferably before MSFS or in the Main Menu.
 The utility will stop itself when MSFS closes.
   - Closing the Window does not close the utiltiy, use the Context Menu of the SysTray Icon.
   - Clicking on the SysTray Icon opens the Window (again).
-  - Runnning as Admin NOT required (BUT: It is required to be run under the same User/Elevation as MSFS).
+  - Running as Admin NOT required (BUT: It is required to be run under the same User/Elevation as MSFS).
   - Do not change TLOD, OLOD and Cloud Quality MSFS settings manually while in a flight with this app running as it will conflict with what the app is managing and they will not restore to what you set when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
+- App Window
+  - Position will be remembered between sessions, except movements to it made while in VR due to window restoration issues.
+  - Will automatically reset to default position (50,50) if the app is restarted within 10 seconds of last closing.
+  - Position will be saved during the session and will restore that state on next startup.
+  - Can be shown at any time by double clicking, or right-click select Show Window, on the app icon in the system tray.
 - Connection Status
   - Red values indicate not connected, green is connected.
 - Sim Values